The Barcamp Logo

 Both the white and black versions of the logo are published on Flickr under a Creative Commons Attribution-NonCommercial-ShareAlike 2.0 license (CC BY-NC-SA 2.0).
 That means you can share and adapt the logo for non-commercial purposes, as long as you give credit and share any adapted work under the same license.

-In practice, most local barcamps have created their own logos rather than reusing the original.
-The campfire motif often shows up in one form or another, but the specific design by Eris Stassi is primarily the logo for the original 2005 BarCamp and the barcamp.org wiki.
+In practice, most local barcamps design their own logo, often incorporating their city name or local references.
+There is no central brand authority for barcamps.
+The specific design by Eris Stassi is the logo for the original 2005 BarCamp and the barcamp.org wiki, not a franchise trademark.

 The "NonCommercial" clause deserves particular attention.
 If you run barcamps as a business, say if organizing them is a significant source of income or if entry fees go well beyond covering costs, using this logo likely falls outside the license terms.
 Stassi herself addressed this in 2019: "If you are worried that asking for operational costs or snack money at your event negates the copyright on the logo, I think you're already worried about the right things."
 She added that the bigger question is whether seed funding can be raised "in a way that doesn't exclude economically vulnerable people from participating."
 If there is any doubt about a more clearly commercial setup, design your own.